johnfmorton/text-a-mess/README.md

 I've also been experimenting with the concept of "Vibe coding" with AI tools.
 I used ChatGPT with its o3-mini-high model while building this app.

 I wanted to see how much I could build with React and ChatGPT in a single day.
-I'm happy with the result.
 If I had more time, I could have done more, but I'm satisfied with what I did.

 ## Vibe coding impressions

 The "vibe coding" idea interests me, but the AI tools we have now are not perfect.
 However, I came away from this app-building exercise thinking that I understood how the app works because I had foundational knowledge and knew how to ask the AI tool for specific requests.

 The AI often made mistakes and introduced bugs in my code.
 To fix those errors, I had to understand why the bugs were happening so that I could describe to the AI how I wanted to fix them.
 Sometimes, I just gave up and fixed the bug myself.

 Obviously, AI will continue to improve, but to execute a project and maintain the vision of what you want to achieve, you need to understand the code you're writing.
-I think AI tools can help you get there faster, but they're not a replacement for understanding the code you're writing.
+AI tools can help you get there faster, but they do not replace understanding how your app's code works.

 ## What's next?

 I might update this app over time, but as it stands now, it does basically what I wanted.
-The Monday morning after I published it, I did see a visual bug in Safari where the output text diacritical marks were not updating when they were outside the line of text's X height.
+The Monday morning after I published it, I noticed a visual bug in Safari: the output text diacritical marks did not update when they were outside the line of text's X height.
 I fixed that bug in version 1.0.1.
 That fix still happened within the 24-hour window I gave myself to build this app, so I'll count that as being within the timeframe of the original build.

 ## How can you help?